We’re going to share our favorite tips and tricks for making your junk removal eco-friendly.

 Have you heard the saying “one man’s trash is another man’s treasure?”
 All of your junk may not need to go into the trash.
 You can always repurpose your unused items in other ways.
 Get those old rims, coffee containers, and tools out of your garage and drawers.
 It’s time to put them to good use without destroying the planet.

-Landfills are full of some of the items needed below to make these easy DIY (do-it-yourself) projects.
-You can always drive by your local dump to pick up a few of these items if you don’t have them on hand.
+Landfills are full of the items needed below to make these easy DIY (do-it-yourself) projects.
+You can go by your local dump to pick up some items if you don’t have them on hand.

 Old Rims Turned Into An Upcycled Firepit

 If you have an old tire rim laying around, you can make a fire pit.